hero image

 About

-Ming Hsu is an associate professor at the University of California, Berkeley.
-He holds appointments in the Haas School of Business and the Helen Wills Neuroscience Institute.
+Ming Hsu is William Halford Professor at the University of California, Berkeley, with appointments in the Haas School of Business and the Helen Wills Neuroscience Institute.
 Hsu’s research involves using neuroscientific and computational tools to understand the biological basis of economic and consumer decision-making, as well as how brain-based methods can be used to generate and validate insights into customers’ thoughts, feelings, and behavior.
 Prior to joining Berkeley, he was assistant professor of economics and neuroscience at University of Illinois at Urbana-Champaign.

 Multimedia